-Coldbloods are Extremely Strong and Large
+Coldbloods Are Extremely Strong and Large

 Coldblood horses are huge and heavy draft horses with an even-tempered and quiet disposition.
 They are often called “gentle giants”.
 Their coat, their mane and their tail are rather dense and they often have thick tufts of hair around their ankles.
 Thus, they are optimally prepared for bad and cold weather.
 The horses are not suitable for traditional leisure riding, dressage riding and show jumping.
 Yet, coldbloods are also show horses: They show their strengths in contests that include the pulling of heavy carts.

-Coldbloods are also Quiet and Well-Tempered
+Coldbloods Are Quiet and Well-Tempered

 It is not easy to make a coldblood lose its temper.
 They are very quiet and hardly ever balk.
 Many people believe that the horses are hardheaded, stubborn and stupid – only because of their plump appearance.
 Yet, they are very bright, well-tempered and reliable.

 In former times, coldbloods were solely used as work horses.
 They have helped the farmers pull the plow or carts with food supplies and other resources.
 Coldbloods were also deployed as war horses because they were able to carry a heavily armored knight.
 Today coldblood horses mainly work in forests, as they are able to drag heavy tree trunks through areas that cannot be reached with forestry vehicles.
 These horses are called logging horses because they drag along heavy logs of wood.